skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > Obviously that didn't work.

-Eomer warns everyone not to touch the treasure.
+Eomier warns everyone not to touch the treasure.

 > They played this through in-character.
 It was funny to dangle all
 > this loot in front of them and to see if they would bite.